 Fashion is a massive part of my life, and believe it or not, I’ve only found a love for it in the last year.

 Before that, I wasn’t confident with my body.
-I wasn’t sure how to dress my wheelchair-using, disabled body, so I lived in oversized hoodies and jeans whenever I went out.
+I wasn’t sure how to dress my wheelchair-using, disabled self, so I lived in oversized hoodies and jeans whenever I went out.
 Although this felt more comfortable, I wasn’t happy.
 I always felt like I looked like I hadn’t made an effort and that people knew what to expect.
-I didn’t love my plus-size body and I didn’t think I could wear anything else.
+I didn’t love my plus-size body, and I didn’t think I could wear anything else.

-I’ve always had a particular style that I’ve gravitated towards and I’ve always been a bit alternative.
+I’ve always had a particular style that I’ve gravitated towards, and I’ve always been a bit alternative.
 But could I pull that off?
 Could I rock a mini skirt, a slogan tee and Dr. Marten shoes?
-In my head, I created so many looks that I was desperate to wear but I wasn’t brave enough.
-I wasn’t slim enough, and I wasn’t physically able.
+I created so many looks that I was desperate to wear in my head.

 Changing my perception of my body